 My old roommate didn’t lay a finger on me, nor did he watch over me while I slept – as far as I know – but he did become alarmingly erratic and increasingly angry, especially with the alcohol consumption, in the final weeks of me living in his apartment.
 Right after I gave him notice I would be moving out by the end of the month, he started drinking less and became less scary to be around.
 He almost was the convivial professor I first knew again.
 I was still very relieved to get out of there when I did.

 And I took with me a love of Poe’s “The Tell-Tale Heart” which eventually would be translated to the musicabre you can enjoy here.
-The tenor Edward Franko performed it in Toronto, and I performed it in New York on several occasions, winning the FringeNYC Award for Outstanding Music and Lyrics in 2006 – which was a lovely honor, but is was also a bit odd to win an award for writing lyrics, when, except for that one short series of phrases, all the words in the piece are the original Poe, in the order he wrote them, albeit with a couple repetitions and restatements of earlier heard phrases.
+The tenor Edward Franko performed it in Toronto, and I performed it in New York on several occasions, winning the FringeNYC Award for Outstanding Music and Lyrics in 2006 – which was a lovely honor, but is was also a bit odd to win an award for writing lyrics, when, except for those few phrases, all the words in the piece are the original Poe, in the order he wrote them, albeit with the occasional minor elisions and a couple repetitions and restatements of earlier heard phrases.
 Well, that, and the in-the-heat-of -the moment paraphrasing during the climax of the live recording, where I, in emulating losing my mind completely, also lose the exact wording of a few choice spoken phrases (naturally the sung phrases remain word perfect…).